callummarshall9/LBM_3D_SCFT/README.md

 Implemeted using The Lattice Boltzmann Method Principles and Practice.
-ISBN: 978-3-319-44647-9 SCFT solver implemented using "Lattice Boltzmann method for multiscale self-consistent field theory simulations of block copolymers" by: Hsieh Chen, YongJoo Kim, and Alfredo Alexander-Katz and "Lattice Boltzmann study of pattern formation in reaction-d" by: S.G.
+ISBN: 978-3-319-44647-9 SCFT solver implemented using "Lattice Boltzmann method for multiscale self-consistent field theory simulations of block copolymers" by: Hsieh Chen, YongJoo Kim, and Alfredo Alexander-Katz and "Lattice Boltzmann study of pattern formation in reaction-diffusion" by: S.G.
 Ayodele1, F. Varnik and D. Raabe

 # To build